Generating numbers of rings graded by amenable and supramenable groups: Notation and preliminary results

 \begin{proof} The equivalence of (iv) and (v) is trivial, as are the implications (i)$\implies$(ii), (iii)$\implies$(iv), and (iv)$\implies$(i).
 Moreover, the implication (ii)$\implies$(iii) follows from Lemma 2.1. \end{proof}

 Statement (v) in Proposition 2.2 is significant in that it is expressed in purely categorical terms.
 As a consequence, its equivalence to (i) implies that BGN, and perforce UGN, is Morita invariant, thus furnishing a succinct, positive answer to a question in an exercise by Cohn \cite[Exercise 9, \S 0.1]{CohnFIR}.
 For the benefit of the reader, we provide all the details of this argument in the proof of Corollary 2.3 below.
-An alternative proof that focuses instead on the structure of the monoid ${\rm Proj}(R)$ for a ring $R$ can be found in \cite[\S 2]{AbramsNP}.
+An alternative proof that focuses instead on the structure of the monoid ${\rm Proj}(R)$ for a ring $R$ was constructed by P. Ara and appears in \cite[\S 2]{AbramsNP}.

 \begin{corollary} Let $R$ and $S$ be rings that are Morita equivalent.
 Then $R$ has UGN if and only if $S$ has UGN. \end{corollary}

 \begin{proof} The argument is based on the fact that category equivalences preserve both the property of surjectivity for homomorphisms and that of finite generation for modules (see, for example, \cite[Proposition 21.2]{Anderson-Fuller} and \cite[Proposition 21.8]{Anderson-Fuller}, respectively).
 Notice that it suffices to prove that, if $R$ has BGN, then $S$ has BGN.
 Assume that $R$ has BGN.
 According to Proposition~2.2((i)$\implies$(v)), there is a finitely generated $R$-module $M$ such that every finitely generated $R$-module is a homomorphic image of $M$.
 Let $F:\mathfrak{M}_R\to \mathfrak{M}_S$ be a category equivalence.
 This means that there is a functor $G:\mathfrak{M}_S\to \mathfrak{M}_R$ such that $FG$ and $GF$ are naturally equivalent to the identity functors $\mathfrak{M}_S\to \mathfrak{M}_S$ and $\mathfrak{M}_R\to \mathfrak{M}_R$, respectively.
 Furthermore, the $S$-module $F(M)$ is finitely generated.